 Wintershall Dea has a stake in the major Ghasha Concession by the Gulf – thanks to the decades of experience in sour gas production.

-The United Arab Emirates sit on top of the sixth-largest oil reserves in the world.
+The United Arab Emirates sit on some of the world's-largest oil and gas reserves.
 Wintershall Dea has operated there since 2010.
-The company chalked up a major success in 2018: The national oil company ADNOC awarded it one of the coveted stakes in the Ghasha Concession.
+The company chalked up a major success in 2018: The national oil company ADNOC awarded it with a 10 per cent stake in the Ghasha Concession.
 Ghasha is one of the most promising gas and condensate projects that has yet to be developed in the Emirates.

 Sour gas is mainly contained in the natural gas fields by the Gulf which have yet to be developed.
 It contains toxic hydrogen sulphide and carbon dioxide.
 Both are corrosive, so special protective equipment is required.
 The sour gas reservoir Shuwaihat which Wintershall Dea evaluated by drilling two wells in the past few years is situated in the Al Dhafra region of Abu Dhabi, around 25 kilometres west of the Ruwais industrial centre.
 The vast majority of the reservoir is located in the sea.
 The gas and condensate fields of the Ghasha Concession are located north and northeast of Shuwaihat, likewise in the Gulf.
 In the 40-year concession term a total of nine fields in several phases will be developed.
 Its fields Dalma, Ghasha-East and Hail are to be developed in the coming years.
-Wintershall Dea has more than 40 years of experience in producing sour gas and working in ecologically sensitive areas, making it a competent partner for developing the Ghasha Concession.
+Wintershall Dea has been a pioneer of sour gas production, and working in ecologically sensitive areas, making it a competent partner for developing the Ghasha Concession.